VictorImaann/VictorImaann/README.md

 [linkedin]: www.linkedin.com/in/victorimaann7225

 <h2> Professional Statement:</h2>
-- I'm a Practicing Cybersecurity Aanalyst or SOC analyst looking for Opportunitirs to grow and develop skills in the cybersecurity tech field.
-As seen above, I have conducted many projects regarding tools that every day cyber analysts use such as Python, Linux, SQL, as well as other things like security audits, security journals and many others.
-With these skills I'm looking for Entry Level Jobs regarding cybersecurity to learn and grow, as well as help organizations keep information and data secure.
-Thank You!
+- I'm a Practicing Computer Programmer currently studying programming languages.
+Specifically Java, with good proficiency in Python SQL, LINUX OS.
+As seen above, I have conducted many projects regarding tools that Professioanl Programmers use such as Python, Linux, SQL.